We produce mortality statistics in line with the Code of Practice for Statistics, which are free from any political interference.

 checking cause fields against inquest conclusion fields for compatibility

 the presence or absence of original and final cause of death fields

 codes for Office for National Statistics (ONS) cause groups are present for neonatal deaths and absent for non-neonatals (see Section 11: Childhood mortality; subsection: Neonatal deaths)

 mentioned conditions on death certificate are compatible with sex

 the derived underlying cause of death is mentioned in Part I or Part II of the death certificate

 Once coding of the cause of death is complete, checks are carried out on variables such as date of death, sex, year of birth, marital status and communal establishments.
 These checks evolve continuously during exploratory surveillance of data quality and some of these are later incorporated as routine checks.

-Automated cause coding (see Section 9.1) is used to derive codes for each medical condition on the certificate and to identify the underlying cause.
+Automated cause coding (see Section 9: Cause of death coding; subsection: Coding the underlying cause of death) is used to derive codes for each medical condition on the certificate and to identify the underlying cause.
 The accuracy of automated coding is checked regularly within data quality check requirements.
 Periodical reports on persistent coding problems are referred to a medical epidemiologist and authors of the software to highlight areas of concern for the new releases.